sydneykmoy/cs506-final-project/README.md

 ### Combining The Two:
   * Trimmed the two datasets so that they were looking at the same time period
+  * Aggregated the multiple tweets per day into one row
+    *  Haven't decided on how to do this yet
+  * Combined the two datasets using the date column

 ## Data Modeling